14 Combined Loads

 QH = First moment of area about the horizontal axis passing through the point of interest [m3, in.3]

-IV = Area moment of inertia about the vertical centroidal axis of cross-section [m4, in.4]
+IV = Second moment of area about the vertical centroidal axis of the cross-section [m4, in.4]

-IH = Area moment of inertia about the horizontal centroidal axis of cross-section [m4, in.4]
+IH = Second moment of area about the horizontal centroidal axis of the cross-section [m4, in.4]

-tV = Vertical thickness of the cross-section at cut made for QV [m, in.]
+tV = Vertical thickness of the cross-section at the cut made for QV [m, in.]

-tH = Horizontal thickness of the cross-section at cut made for QH [m, in.]
+tH = Horizontal thickness of the cross-section at the cut made for QH [m, in.]

 Example 14.6 demonstrates the calculation of transverse shear stress with multiple directions of shear force.